justas-b/justas-b/README.md

 ### Hello!
 I'm Justas 👋

-- Deployed to Glencore as a Market Data Engineer in Commercial Engineering (on behalf of Sigma Labs) - working on several market data projects, that include automation, validation, development, enrichment and analysis.
+- Deployed to Glencore as a Market Data Engineer in Commercial Engineering (on behalf of Sigma Labs) - working on several market data projects, that include automation, validation, development and data (enablement, enrichment and analysis).

 - MSci Physics - Royal Holloway University of London.